23Tor/ocr/readme.md

 I'm mostly doing this for practice and learning more about opencv and OCRs, something I've been really wanting to do!

+** I'm basically using this readme as a journal, so that's why it may seem disorderly.

 ## OCR Notebook

 I started out playing around with Opencv.
 I started out with reading images and manipulating them to prepare them for recognition